mbreese/rtun/README.md

 remote server via SSH.
 It relies on a local daemon and a UNIX socket forwarded to the remote server.

+## What do I use RTUN for?

+One problem that often happens when you work on remote servers is how to access data or files from the server from your local computer.
+Perhaps you're a data scientist and you generate a figure on the server.
+How do you see that figure locally?
+There are some tools for displaying images in a terminal, but they either have low resolution or are very difficult to use.
+Cloud storage like Dropbox can be used to sync data from servers, but it can be difficult to setup for individual users (it can require a developer account).
+And -- it can be slow as data is sent from the server to the cloud and then back to your computer.

+RTUN aims to solve these problem.

+RTUN has three major functions:

+1. Sending notifications from a server to your local computer
+2. Sending files from a remote server to your local computer
+3. Viewing files from a remote server on your local computer (which is basically saving the file as a temp file and then calling `open`).

+So long as you have an SSH connection to the remote server (with the appropriate SSH reverse tunnel established), then you can send a notification or a file to your local computer.

 ## Supported operating systems

 Currently, the only supported operating systems are macOS and Linux.
 BSD